-Around more than 100 mobile carriers will be going to participate in the system, which also includes significant carriers like AT&T, T-Mobile, Sprint, Verizon, etc.
+Around more than 100 mobile carriers will be going to participate in the system, which also includes significant carriers like T-Mobile, Sprint, Verizon, etc.

 While on the other hand, some have expressed concerns with respect to the system, given Trump communications on Twitter, the system would not be going to be used for the political rhetoric since the year 2015.

 “This is a great idea and amazing use of technology to reach everybody if they’re in harm’s way,” Karen North, the director of the Annenberg Digital Social Media program at the University of Southern California, told the news.